7-Dice/Landing-Page/README.md

 # Landing-Page
-It is a useful supplements for you!(This is fiction)
+It is a useful supplement for you!(This is fiction)